Rabbit

 BE PREPARED:

 Dysbiosis - a disruption of the normal healthy bacteria in the rabbit gut - can occur suddenly and without apparent cause.
 The result could be a mild bunny diarrhea, a potentially fatal enterotoxemia, or something in between.
-Having a tube or two of Benebac on hand could save a bunny-life or even the life of a stricken adult rabbit by re-supplying healthy gut bacteria and normalizing the action of the intestines.
+Having a tube or two of Benebac on hand could save a bunny-life or even the life of a stricken adult rabbit.
+Benebac re-supplies healthy gut bacteria which helps to normalize the action of the intestines.

 Add Benebac to your arsenal of remedies for rabbit diarrhea.